scd4j/gradle-plugins/README.md

 modules/
 ```

-Then, inside of modules dir, you can create as much directories as many different modules you would like to, in our  example we have defined a module called `my_module_dir`, so you must create a directory `modules/my_module_dir`.
+Then, inside of modules dir, you can create as many directories you would like to.
+Each one, will become a module.
+In our `build.gradle` example we have defined a module called `my_module_dir`, so you must create a directory `modules/my_module_dir`.

 ```
 build.gradle